 However, the law is not that simple, and there are several aspects of the law that you need to know before carrying out an arrest to ensure that it is lawful.

-In English and Welsh Law, there are three types of offences: Summary offences and Indictable offences.
+In English and Welsh Law, there are two types of offences: Summary offences and Indictable offences.

 Summary offences are less serious; they are tried in a Magistrates Court and include road traffic offences, minor assaults, and offensive behaviour.